 Philip K. Lee

-AboutI am a Canadian living in Shanghai, working as a postdoc in Dr. Zhang Zhiyong's group.
-I develop acquisition and reconstruction methods for a low-cost 100 mT portable MRI system.
+AboutI am a Canadian currently living in the Bay Area and recently moved to a scientist position at UCSF.
+I collaborate closely with radiologists to improve body MRI.
+I briefly lived in Shanghai and worked as a postdoc at Shanghai Jiao Tong University.
+I created the sequences and reconstructions for a low-cost 100 mT portable MRI system that is currently acquiring images in several hospitals across China.
 I completed my Ph.D. in Electrical Engineering at Stanford, followed by a 2-year term as a scientist in Stanford Radiology.
-At Stanford, I invented multiple MR diffusion imaging techniques which were precursors to my most recent works on portable MRI.
-Portable MRI has become a hot topic in the past ~10 years, and it is expected these systems will improve MRI accessibility to remote areas and low-income regions.
-These systems can generally be manufactured for $10-100k USD and compared to conventional superconducting systems, they will be about 5-10 times cheaper per unit.
-Although the image quality is worse, it is expected to be sufficient for some specific clinical applications such as stroke detection.
+During this period, I invented multiple diffusion imaging techniques which were precursors to my works on portable MRI.
+Portable MRI has become a hot topic in the past ~10 years, and it is expected these systems will improve accessibility to remote areas and low-income countries.
+These systems can generally be manufactured for $20-100k USD and when compared to conventional superconducting systems, should be 5-10 times cheaper per unit.
+Although image quality is worse, it is expected to be sufficient for some specific clinical applications such as stroke imaging.
 Research Interests

 |